 If you or another department needs to troubleshoot an issue, you can easily identify issues and affected areas when you visualize your cloud infrastructure.
 Network diagrams help you find the root of the problem and resolve those issues quickly to keep your organization running smoothly and avoid losing revenue.

 Again in this instance, visuals can quickly communicate your cloud infrastructure to other people and an accurate diagram of your environment is essential during incident response.
 Many companies use shared infrastructure between teams, so teams within your department might need an understanding of infrastructure that they don’t have access to.
 Or as you troubleshoot an issue, your cloud service provider (Amazon Web Services, Google Cloud Platform Services, etc.) might ask for documentation of the infrastructure.
-With Lucidchart Cloud Insights, it's easy to drill into the information that matters most, so you can quickly view certain aspects and resolve issues faster.
+With Lucidscale, it's easy to drill into the information that matters most, so you can quickly view certain aspects and resolve issues faster.

 Google Cloud Platform (GCP) Dashboard (Click on image to modify online)